MoBahgat010/MoBahgat010/README.md

 I'm a passionate full-stack developer with a strong foundation in building innovative, scalable applications.
 My focus is on creating solutions that solve real-world problems and deliver seamless experiences.
 I'm always eager to collaborate on impactful projects and explore new challenges in tech.

 - 💼 **Currently working on:** Full-stack application development
-- 🌱 **Learning:** Advanced AI techniques, cloud-native development, and scalable system architecture
+- 🌱 **Learning:** Advanced AI techniques, and scalable system architecture
 - 🤝 **Open to:** Open-source contributions, freelance opportunities, and innovative tech ventures

 ---